 People argue both sides of whether grammar is really an important skill in the workplace.
 Many feel that it depends on the job.
-This article from Dictionary.com asks whether it is really important that a computer programmer display meticulous grammar skills?
-Perhaps not, but it also can’t hurt you, no matter your job title, to brush up on common grammar mistakes and improve your writing.
+Dictionary.com asks whether it is really important for a computer programmer to display meticulous grammar skills.
+Perhaps not, but, no matter your job title, it can’t hurt you to brush up on common grammar mistakes and improve your writing.

-Avoid common mistakes that you most likely learned in elementary school.
-Maybe perfect grammar isn’t expected, but interchanging “your” and “you’re” is sure to give someone pause when evaluating your professionalism.
+Avoid common mistakes that you most likely learned about in elementary school.
+Maybe perfect grammar isn’t expected, but mixing up “your” and “you’re” is sure to give someone pause when evaluating your professionalism.

 Here is a list of similarly common and inexcusable word mix-ups: